-The little stories are pretty dumb, but they are getting a lot of listening out of it and the conversations have been fun with them.
+The little mini-stories we create are pretty silly, but they are getting a lot of listening out of it and the conversations have been fun with them.

-Aidan started reading the Poco Story #2 and completing the drawing activity while Alex finished up the movie talk.
+Aidan started reading the Poco Story #2 (in the Silly Spanish Stories booklet) and completing the drawing activity while Alex finished up the Movie Talk.
 His illustrations are kind of a mess but show the story.
 I sat with Alex and read a sentence of the Poco story in Spanish and Alex translated into English.
 We did one box at a time.
 I was hoping he would color it more, but at least his illustrations show the story.